DETAILED ACTION

 the hashing the first set of files at different levels comprising:

-performing, at each of the plurality of nodes, a local hash on the distributed first set of files using the partition-by parameter setting to generate locally merged files to generally first merged files, and
+performing, at each of the plurality of nodes, a local hash on the distributed first set of files using the partition-by parameter setting to generate locally merged files as first merged files, the first merged files being in the temporary serializable format and stored in the intermediate storage internal to the network-based data system, and

 performing, by the plurality of nodes, a sub-divide hash across the first merged files from the plurality of nodes to generate second merged files;